Undergraduate Course: Forms of Life in Modern and Contemporary Art (HIAR10154)

 (2) EXAM (worth 50% of your overall mark)

 One 24-hour online exam in May.
 You will be required to answer 2 questions from a choice of six; of which one will be a compulsory visual analysis question.

 Learning outcomes will be tested equally in both components of assessment.

 You will be asked to prepare a spoken presentation to deliver to the class, and will be supported to develop this in a one-to-one meeting beforehand, and will receive verbal feedback at a second one-to-one meeting afterwards.
 The work done for the presentation will contribute directly either to the essay or to the exam.

-Summative assessment will be in the form of a 2500-word essay and a written exam, to be taken in the spring examination period.
+Summative assessment will be in the form of a 2500-word essay and a 24 hour online exam, to be taken in the spring examination period.
 Written summative feedback on your essays will be provided, followed by a one-to-one meeting.
 There will also be an exam preparation class of one hour in the spring semester.